This post contains affiliate links. If you buy through these links, I may earn a small commission.

 We grow Rosemary in a pot, because our winters are far too cold for it to survive outdoors.
 Every summer, we move the Rosemary to our outdoor porch and every Fall, we bring it back inside.

 But Parsley is easy to grow outdoors (or indoors!) – it also self seeds quite easily, which is a bonus I always like.
+The beautiful green color and subtle herb-y aroma is also welcome to have around the house.

 So every year, we grow some Parsley plants and just keep trimming the Parsley.
 Not only do we use it fresh, but we are also trying to keep it from trying to go to flower and set seed.
 If the plant survives our winter, it will act as a perennial and come back up in the Spring.